Table of Contents

 - 2 tbsp lemon juice

 - Remove the giblets and neck from the thawed turkey.
 Slowly separate the skin from the meat.
 Work fingers slowly in between the meat and skin and keep working into the leg and thigh.
-Once the skin is separated, set the turkey aside and prepare the brine.
+Once the skin is separated, set the turkey aside and prepare the brine.12-18 lb turkey

-- In a small skillet, combine the black and pink peppercorns, coriander, fennel, and bay leaves.
-Heat slowly over medium-low heat until the spices become fragrant, 3-5 minutes.
+- In a small skillet, combine the black and pink peppercorns, coriander, fennel seed, and bay leaves.
+Heat slowly over medium-low heat until the spices become fragrant, 3-5 minutes.2 tbsp black peppercorns, 1 tbsp pink peppercorns, 2 tsp coriander seed, 1 tsp fennel seed, 5 bay leaves

 - Remove the spices from the heat and grind, using a coffee grinder.
 In a bowl, combine the ground spices, salt, citrus zest, baking powder, and brown sugar.
-Stir to combine.
+Stir to combine.1 tbsp kosher salt per every 4 lbs (example: 3 tbsp for 12 lb turkey), 1 tbsp baking powder, 2 tbsp lemon zest, 2 tbsp orange zest, 2 tbsp brown sugar

 - Work the brine mixture under the skin and on top of the skin, including in the cavity.
 Place the brined turkey in the refrigerator uncovered for 8-24 hours.